• NewJerseyAlmanac.com: Gateway to New Jersey Information

 New Jersey-focused web sites and print publications regularly review dining choices and compile rankings based on critics or consumer surveys.
 A selection of these include:

-• NJ.com, the central web published by Advance Media, a subsidiary of the Newhouse publishing group for its respective print and electronic publications including the Star-Ledger (northern and central counties), the Trenton Times, the Jersey Journal (Hudson), South Jersey Times (Gloucester/Cumberland), Hunterdon County Democrat, InJersey magazine and its other units.
+• NJ.com, the central web published by Advance Media, a subsidiary of the Newhouse publishing group for its respective publications including the Star-Ledger (northern and central counties), the Trenton Times, the Jersey Journal (Hudson), South Jersey Times (Gloucester/Cumberland), Hunterdon County Democrat, InJersey magazine and its other units.
 Coverage by food writer Peter Genovese includes extensive reporting at all price levels from fine dining to food trucks and diners

 • Gannett Co. subscription-based NorthJersey.com, and print newspapers The Record and New Jersey Herald (Bergen/Passaic/Sussex/Warren); (Asbury Park Press (Monmouth/Ocean/Middlesex), Courier News (Somerset); Courier-Post (Camden/Burlington), The Daily Journal (Cumberland); Daily Record (Morris/Somerset), Home News Tribune (Middlesex/Somerset)